 Bucket dough is amazingly versatile for a camping trip.
-When you use it to make rustic muffins, you've got practically limitless options for topping, as you can see in this English Muffin Sandwich Ideas video.
+When you use it to make rustic muffins, you've got practically limitless options for toppings.
 If you use the bucket dough for flat breads, you have lots of options as well.
 I think of these as thick tortillas and use them that way.
 Bucket dough makes a terrific artisan loaf.
 With my Dutch oven and a little practice, I hope to someday provide my family with fresh baked bread while camping.

 More Sourdough Travel Recipe And Ideas